indrajeetb/WannaSmile/OfflineFix/README.md

 - Simply go to `control panel` and click `uninstall a program` and uninstall it.

 ## Issues
-- Other than security concerns there is one [issue](https://github.com/indrajeetb/WannaSmile/issues/1) with the host file appending [HELP WANTED]
+- Other than security concerns there is one [issue](https://github.com/indrajeetb/WannaSmile/issues/1) with the host file appending [FIXED IN V1]